Alfio Quarteroni

 • Professor at Politecnico di Milano and Professor Emeritus at EPFL, Lausanne

-Alfio Quarteroni is Professor of Numerical Analysis and Director of MOX at the Politecnico of Milan (Italy) and Emeritus Professor at EPFL, Lausanne where he was Director of the Chair of Modelling and Scientific Computing from 1998 until the end of 2017.
-Formerly, he has been professor at the University of Minnesota in Minneapolis.
+Alfio Quarteroni is Professor Emeritus at the Politecnico di Milano and Professor Emeritus at EPFL, Lausanne.
+Previously, he was a professor at the University of Minnesota in Minneapolis.

-He is the founder (and first director) of MOX at Politecnico of Milan (2002) and MATHICSE at EPFL, Lausanne (2010).
-He is co-founder (and President) of MOXOFF, a spin-off company at Politecnico of Milan (2010).
+He is the founder (and first director) of MOX at Politecnico di Milano (2002) and MATHICSE at EPFL, Lausanne (2010).
+He is co-founder (and president) of MOXOFF, a spin-off company of Politecnico di Milano (2010).

-He is the author of 25 books, editor of 12 books, author of more than 400 papers published in international Scientific Journals and Conference Proceedings, member of the editorial board of 25 International Journals and Editor in Chief of two book series published by Springer.
+He is the author of 25 books, editor of 12 books, author of more than 400 articles published in international scientific journals and conference proceedings, member of the editorial board of 25 international journals, and editor-in-chief of two book series published by Springer.

-He is the Recipient of two ERC Advanced Grants: “MATHCARD”, 2008, and “i-HEART”, 2017, and of two ERC PoC (Proof of Concept) grants in 2012 and 2015, Recipient of the Galileian Chair from the Scuola Normale Superiore, Pisa, Italy ,2001, doctor Honoris Causa in Naval Engineering from University of Trieste, Italy, 2003, SIAM Fellow (first row) since 2009, IACM (International Association of Computational Mechanics) Fellow since 2004.
-He is a member of the Italian Academy of Science, the European Academy of Science, and the Academia Europaea, the IMU (International Mathermatics Union) Circle, the Lisbon Academy of Science, and honorary member of ECMI.
+He is the winner of two ERC Advanced Grants: “MATHCARD”, 2008, and “i-HEART”, 2017, and two ERC PoCs (Proof of Concept) in 2012 and 2015.
+He was awarded the Galileian Chair of the Scuola Normale Superiore di Pisa in 2001, is Doctor Honoris Causa in Naval Engineering at the University of Trieste in 2003, SIAM Fellow (first row) since 2009, IACM (International Association of Computational Mechanics) since 2004.
+He is a member of the Accademia Nazionale dei Lincei, European Academy of Sciences, Academy of Europe, IMU Circle (International Mathermatics Union), Lisbon Academy of Sciences, and an honorary member of ECMI.

-His research interests concern Mathematical Modelling, Numerical Analysis, Scientific Computing, and Application to fluid mechanics, geophysics, medicine, and the improvement of sports performance.
-His research Group at EPFL has contributed to the preliminary design of Solar Impulse, the Swiss long-range experimental solar-powered aircraft project; his research group at EPFL has carried out the mathematical simulation for the optimisation of performances of the Alinghi yacht, the winner of two editions (2003 and 2007) of the America’s Cup.
+His research interests include mathematical modeling, numerical analysis, scientific computing and its application to fluid mechanics, geophysics, medicine, and sports performance enhancement.
+His research group at EPFL contributed to the preliminary design of Solar Impulse, the Swiss experimental long-range solar-powered aircraft project; his research group at EPFL carried out the mathematical simulation for the performance optimization of the yacht Alinghi, winner of two editions (2003 and 2007) of the America’s Cup.
+His research group at the Politecnico di Milano created the first comprehensive mathematical model for the simulation of cardiac function.